 - Eye care professionals should instruct the patient to REMOVE A LENS IMMEDIATELY if an eye becomes red or irritated. - Fluorescein, a yellow dye, should not be used while the lenses are on the eyes.
 The lenses absorb this dye and become discolored.
-Whenever fluorescein is used in eyes, the eyes should be flushed with sterile saline solution that is recommended for in-eye use. - The patient should be instructed to always discard dispos able lenses and lenses worn on a frequent/planned replacement schedule after the recommended wearing schedule prescribed by the eye care professional. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
-The patient should be instructed as to a recommended followup schedule. - Aphakic patients should not be fitted with BAUSCH & LOMB® SofLens® 59 Contact Lenses until the determination is made that the eye has healed completely.
+Whenever fluorescein is used in eyes, the eyes should be flushed with sterils asline solution that is recommended for in-eye use. - The patient should be instructed to always discard disposable lenses and lenses worn on a frequent/planned replacement schedule after the recommended wearing schedule prescribed by the eye care professional. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
+The patient should be instructed as to a recommended follow-up schedule. - Aphakic patients should not be fitted with SofLens daily disposable Contact Lenses until the determination is made that the eye has healed completely. - The lenses are prescribed for disposable wear, and are to be disposed of once they are removed from the patient's eye.
+It is important that patients be instructed to always have available a pair of replacement lenses.
+In the event that a lens must be removed from the eye because of dust, a foreign body or other contaminant gets on the lens or the lens becomes dehydrated, the lens should be removed and replaced with a replacement lens.

-Eye care professionals should carefully instruct patients about the following lens care and safety precautions.
-It is strongly recommended that patients be provided with a copy of the SofLens® 59 Patient Information Booklet available from BAUSCH & LOMB® and understand its contents prior to dispensing the lenses.
+Evecare professionals should carefully instruct patients about the following safety precautions.
+It is strongly recommended that patients be provided with a copy of the SofLens daily disposable Patient Information Booklet available from Bausch & Lomb and understand its contents prior to dispensing the lenses.